 If users collect all the set of stickers, a special pop-up notifies them on that achievement with congratulations and certainly, this message comes from the mascot of the app.

 As it was mentioned earlier, mascots usually have a big potential for further development and application.
 It was also tried with Toonie: its image together with the other stickers was stylized and animated for the special Toonie Halloween Stickers edition devoted to seasonal holidays.

 Halloween stylization featuring Toonie mascot in illustrated pop-up was used to visually support notification about a special offer for Halloween.

 So, the case of Toonie Alarm application showed the efficiency and diversity of the ways via which mascots can support users and attract their attention to important elements.
-As it was mentioned in the article devoted to peculiarities of visual perception in UI, in a vast majority of cases people fix and perceive pictorial elements like icons and illustrations faster than words.
+As was mentioned in the article devoted to peculiarities of visual perception in UI, in a vast majority of cases people fix and perceive pictorial elements like icons and illustrations faster than words.
 The case of Toonie Alarm proved the effectiveness of the approach for simple problem-solving applications used every day.
-Copy blocks combined with appropriate images of a mascot inform users whatever their key way of perception is, boosting user-friendly nature of interactions.
-Moreover, funny and cheerful nature of the mascot, as well as tone and voice chosen for the communicative copy parts, established the positive emotional background of perception and user experience, which works effectively for the wide target audience.
+Copy blocks combined with appropriate images of a mascot inform users whatever their key way of perception is, boosting the user-friendly nature of interactions.
+Moreover, the funny and cheerful nature of the mascot, as well as tone and voice chosen for the communicative copy parts, established the positive emotional background of perception and user experience, which works effectively for the wide target audience.